derekpaulsen/cs764_project/paper/paper.md

 however this is workload is very problematic.
 Because the order ids are monotonically increasing, all concurrent threads will be inserting into the right most leaf of the tree (i.e. a tail insert).
-For algorithms that take locks to perform updates, the throughput of operations will quickly degrad since all threads need to take the same lock to insert the order.
+For algorithms that take locks to perform updates, the throughput of operations will quickly degrade since all threads need to take the same lock to insert the order.
 Of course it is possible to randomly select order ids, turning the sequential inserts into a random inserts, however you loose the ability to quickly iterate over the